Self-EMDR vs. Therapist-Led EMDR: Understanding the Differences

 Begin with less challenging targets:

-- Minor current stressors rather than major traumas
+- Minor current stressors rather than traumatic experiences

 - Targets with moderate distress levels (4-6 on a 10-point scale)